Synthesizing real-world distributions from high-dimensional Gaussian Noise with Fully Connected Neural Network: Introduction

 \section{Introduction}

-The commonness of data acquisition, transmission, and processing in the modern world has had a significant impact on the privacy and security of user data \cite{binjubeir2019comprehensive}.
-Data privacy has become a critical issue not only in medical applications \cite{guillaudeux2023patient} but also in many other domains, such as automatic transaction approval \cite{shao2020credit}, the Internet of Things \cite{alabdulwahab2024privacy}, and even across social media platforms \cite{liu2021machine}.
+The prevalence of data acquisition, transmission, and processing in the modern world has had a significant impact on the privacy and security of user data \cite{binjubeir2019comprehensive}.
+Data privacy has become a critical issue not only in medical applications \cite{guillaudeux2023patient} but also in many other domains, such as automatic transaction approval \cite{shao2020credit}, Internet of Things applications \cite{alabdulwahab2024privacy}, and even across social media platforms \cite{liu2021machine}.

 Many of those sectors employ intelligent systems that involve machine learning models trained on original, private data.
 Recent years have highlighted the vulnerabilities of machine learning models, revealing that private user data used in the training process can be extracted from the final system \cite{chen2025survey}.
 Shokri et al. \cite{shokri2017membership} used Membership Inference Attacks to indicate whether a specific sample was involved in training a neural network model.
 The work on Inversion Attacks \cite{fredrikson2014privacy} has shown that patient genotype can be reconstructed from the trained model.
-Later, those attacks also demonstrated vulnerabilities in computer vision, enabling the reconstruction of face images \cite{zhang2020secret}.
+Later, those attacks also demonstrated vulnerabilities in computer vision, enabling the reconstruction of face images from a trained face recognition model \cite{zhang2020secret}.
 Generative Regression Neural Network \cite{ren2022grnn} is another attack that can recover high-resolution images based on neural network gradients.
-Those works emphasize that machine learning models tend to memorize the training data \cite{yeom2018privacy}.

-New regulations address those issues, requiring the anonymization of private data \cite{almeida2024umap}.
-While machine learning systems are deliberately intended to solve actual problems and process real-world datasets, the use of synthetically generated data has recently become a priority to prevent access to sensitive and private training data \cite{hu2022membership}.
+Those works emphasize that machine learning models tend to memorize the training data~\cite{yeom2018privacy} and highlight the need for private data protection.
+New regulations further address those issues, requiring the anonymization of private data \cite{almeida2024umap}.
+While machine learning systems are deliberately intended to solve actual problems and process real-world datasets, the use of synthetically generated data has recently become a priority to prevent access to sensitive training data \cite{hu2022membership}.